-Food, shelter, cash payments, loans, and other help for victims of major disasters
+Food, shelter, cash payments, loans, and other help for survivors of major disasters

-Federal disaster assistance is provided to victims of a major disaster through…
+Federal disaster assistance is provided to survivors of a major disaster through…

-- The Federal Emergency Management Agency (FEMA), the Individual and Family Grant Program (IFGP), Disaster Unemployment Assistance (DUA), the Small Business Administration (SBA), and emergency provisions of other benefit programs such as food stamps.
+- the Federal Emergency Management Agency (FEMA), the Individuals and Households Program (IHP), Disaster Unemployment Assistance (DUA), the Small Business Administration (SBA), and emergency provisions of other benefit programs such as the Supplemental Nutrition Assistance Program (SNAP).

-NOTE: The most common “major disasters” are earthquakes, storms, and civil unrest.
+NOTE: The most common “major disasters” are earthquakes, storms, fires, and civil unrest.

 - Temporary Housing Assistance.
-Rent Payments for people who must relocate due to disaster-related damage to their home or apartment.
+Rent payments or temporary housing units for people who must relocate due to disaster-related damage to their primary home or apartment.

 - Mortgage and Rental Assistance.
 Rent or mortgage payments for people suffering a financial hardship due to the disaster and facing eviction or foreclosure.

-- Provides grants to persons needing financial help for disaster-related expenses such as housing repairs and cleanup, replacement of household and job essentials (including transportation), and medical, dental, and funeral costs; also provides temporary housing expense reimbursements and rental assistance.
+- Provides grants to people needing financial help for disaster-related expenses such as housing repairs and cleanup, replacement of household and job essentials (including transportation), child care, and medical, dental, and funeral costs; also provides temporary housing expense reimbursements and rental assistance.

-- To receive IHP for purposes other than medical, dental, and funeral costs, and individual must be ineligible for an SBA loan, or must have received an SBA loan that is inadequate to cover his or her needs.
+- To receive IHP for purposes other than medical, dental, and funeral costs, an individual must be ineligible for an SBA loan, or must have received an SBA loan that is inadequate to cover his or her needs.

-- The IFGP is administered through state Offices of Emergency Services or similar state agencies.
+- The IHP is administered through state offices of emergency services or similar state agencies.

 Disaster Unemployment Assistance (DUA)

-- Provides cash income to persons who become unemployed due to a major disaster and who are ineligible for regular state unemployment insurance (UI).
+- Provides cash income to people who become unemployed due to a major disaster and who are ineligible for regular state unemployment insurance (UI).
 DUA is administered by the U.S. Department of Labor through state employment agencies.

-- Emergency Supplemental Nutrition Assistance Program (SNAP), Disaster SNAP (D-SNAP), and food distribution are provided to meet emergency food needs arising after a disaster.
+- Emergency Supplemental Nutrition Assistance Program (SNAP), Disaster SNAP (D-SNAP), and food distribution may be provided to meet emergency food needs arising after a disaster.
 These food programs are administered by the U.S. Department of Agriculture through state social services agencies or similar state or local organizations.